 - Selected participants must be available to virtually attend all seven 3-hour workshops.

-- Currently use Canvas or a willingness to complete a Canvas Essentials Training before the start of the program.
-Teaching Fellows will use Canvas throughout the sessions and are expected to have completed SMU’s Canvas Training and/or actively use Canvas as a course management tool in their teaching.
+- Teaching Fellows will use Canvas throughout the sessions and are expected to have completed SMU’s Canvas Training and/or actively use Canvas as a course management tool in their teaching.

 - Commitment to professional growth and applying the learning.
 Participants will complete a teaching portfolio on Canvas demonstrating their applied learning.